“Never say anything about yourself you do not want to come true.” – Brian Tracy

 What you choose to believe in will determine your level of self worth.
 So be mindful of that.

-The great thing is – you get to choose what you believe in.
+The good thing is – you get to choose what you believe in.
 And you can change WHAT you believe in at any given moment.

-Every time I’m with my niece and nephew, they demand my attention.
+Every time I’m with my niece and nephew, they demand my attention (when they were younger).
 Kids are full of energy after all.

 But that’s not the reason why they demand my attention.
 No, it’s because like everybody, we want to be acknowledged by others.

 When I had my website featured in the top 100 list, I acknowledged it by celebrating.
-I went for a Chinese meal or something of the sort.
+I went for a Chinese meal or something like that.

 It’s not just acknowledgement from others that helps.
 It’s acknowledging your own self and the things you accomplish.